Zotero

 Adding references

-There are quite a few ways to get references into Zotero.
-Find which one works best for you.
+There are a number of ways to get references into Zotero.
+Find which work best for you.

 -